-witnessed her struggle firsthand.
-Although the circumstances Ruby's turnaround are not ideal, she said she proud Ruby's of commitment to improve her life.
-"To see her now, dedicating all of her time support herself, get into a good school. - Ruby Mendoza, 26, be there for her mother and be her genuine self even with that thing around her ankle." her transgender Mendoza plans to make the she said, referring to Mendoza's transition into a woman at the mentoring bracelet, "I can't "[I felt] So end of her time at De Anza, believe how far she has come."
+Right: Mendoza shows off her high heels and the monitoring bracelet she wears because of being on house arrest now, dedicating all of her time support herself, get into a good school. - Ruby Mendoza, 26, be there for her mother and be her genuine self even with "To see her that thing around her ankle." her transgender Mendoza plans to make the she said, referring to Mendoza's transition into a woman at the mentoring bracelet, "I can't "[I felt] So end of her time at De Anza, believe how far she has come."
 Mendoza said her ultimate she said.
 "The gender-reassignment surgery, dream is to work in education were She does not want to adhere to as a counselor or a teacher.
 She accepting, and it the standards of beauty that are wants to help students who are just felt good to forced upon transgender women struggling with their identity.